-Also make sure the configuration file reads as follows:
+Also make sure the configuration file reads as follows (account value is empty):

 SFTPPlus will then operate under the same OS account that is used to launch it.

-- On systemd-based Linux distributions and macOS, the unprivileged user can be assigned non-valid shell and home values such as /bin/false and /var/empty, respectively.
+On systemd-based Linux distributions and macOS, the unprivileged user can be assigned non-valid shell and home values such as

 This is only needed if you require to authenticate OS accounts in SFTPPlus.